 This means the cash value of your life insurance plan cannot be taxed while it is growing.
 This allows you to collect higher interest rates and avoid money being taken out.7

 Although life insurance proceeds typically aren’t taxable, there are a few instances where beneficiaries will have to pay taxes.
-If you’re curious on how to protect your life insurance policy from being taxed, we advise you to speak to a local tax professional.
-Those interested in getting a life insurance policy can start chatting with an Aflac agent and get a quote today.
+If you’re curious about how to protect your life insurance policy from being taxed, we advise you to speak to a local tax professional.
+Aflac offers term life and whole life insurance policies that can support your family’s financial planning.
+Chat with an Aflac agent to learn more and get a quote today.

 Wondering if life insurance is worth it?
 Learn how life insurance works and when it may be a good investment for you and your loved ones.